 1. Why does sleep improve mental performance?

 Sleep enhances memory consolidation and brain repair, strengthening synapses, clearing toxins like beta-amyloid, and boosting learning and attention.
-Neuroscience studies show that these functions occur mainly during deep sleep and REM sleep.
+Neuroscience studies show that these functions occur mainly during deep sleep and REM sleep, making sleep science mental performance optimization crucial for cognitive enhancement.

 2. How many hours of sleep are ideal for optimal brain function?

-Experts recommend 7 to 9 hours per night for adults, which allows the brain to complete full sleep cycles, including stages like SWS and REM.
+Experts recommend 7 to 9 hours per night for adults, which allows the brain to complete full sleep cycles including SWS and REM stages.
+This duration maximizes sleep and cognitive function benefits, though individual needs may vary based on age, activity level, and personal biology.

 3. What happens if we don’t get enough sleep?